DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Results

 \subsection{Performance comparison}

-We evaluated the predictive accuracy and generalization capability of DiSPA under four standard data split settings—Random, Cell line--blind, Drug--blind, and Disjoint--set—and compared it against representative baselines, including DeepTTA, DRPreter, DIPK, and DEERS (Table~\ref{tab:performance}).
-These splits progressively assess model robustness under increasing extrapolation difficulty, ranging from random hold--out to simultaneous exclusion of unseen drugs and cell lines.
+We evaluated the predictive accuracy and generalization capability of DiSPA under four standard data split settings-Random, Cell line-blind, Drug-blind, and Disjoint-set-and compared it against representative baselines, including DeepTTA, DRPreter, DIPK, and DEERS (Table~\ref{tab:performance}).
+These splits progressively assess model robustness under increasing extrapolation difficulty, ranging from random hold-out to simultaneous exclusion of unseen drugs and cell lines.
 Detailed descriptions of the baseline models and their modeling characteristics are provided in Approach~\ref{sapp:comparison_methods}.